Meteor-Community-Packages/meteor-collection-hooks/README.md

 Allows you to to change the `modifier` as needed, or run additional functionality.

-- `this.transform()` obtains transformed version of document, if a transform was defined.

 ```javascript
 test.before.upsert(function (userId, selector, modifier, options) {
   modifier.$set = modifier.$set || {};